 List of Medical Supplies at Risk of Shortage During COVID-19

 As the novel coronavirus, COVID-19, emerged as a major threat to global health, we began compiling a list of critical supplies that would face high risk of shortage.
-The list was generated organically as we received requests from health systems asking us to provide data on different categories of medical supplies being affected.
+The list was generated organically as we received requests from health systems asking us to provide data on different categories of affected medical supplies.
+In addition to data on US medical supplies, the list also includes items approved in Canada and Italy.
+The original list was published in April, and we have since updated it continuously.

 There are benefits and drawbacks to our list.
 While it provides a thorough overview of high risk supplies and the companies that make them, the market is constantly shifting.
 Our list does not reflect supplies distributed by federal and state authorities, nor does it include manufacturers who have repurposed their facilities to begin manufacturing medical products.
 Additionally, when more providers have access to the list, it may further limit manufacturers’ capacity to field inquiries and requests.
 Still, we felt that it was important to make these data public, both in case they can be helpful to providers and to promote transparency into the healthcare supply chain in the face of a pandemic.